OlekSt/Fabike/Testing.md

     - Clicked Profile icon
     - Clicked Cart icon
     - Scrolled down and clicked Discover buttons for each of the sections Urban, All Road, Road
-    - Located the footer and clicked Bikes, Frames, Events, About, Warranty Policy, Returns & Refunds, as well as social media icons - Facebook & Instagram, and finally emal icon.
+    - Located the footer and clicked Bikes, Frames, Events, About, Warranty Policy, Returns & Refunds, as well as social media icons - Facebook & Instagram, and finally email icon.

     Results:
-    - The navbar has all the necessay links for a visitor to explore the website.
+    - The navbar has all the necessary links for a visitor to explore the website.
 Clicking each individual link leads a user to a respective part of the website, eg. clicking Bikes>Urban will open a page with all the bikes categorized as urban; or clicking Frames takes user to a page with frames listed, and so on.
     - Search icon opens a search window, where a user can type search parameters.
     - Profile icon opens menu with two options: SIGN UP & SIGN IN (not-logged in view)
     - Cart icon leads to an empty cart page.